 Stock Adobe Royalty Free Images

-If past relationships have not lasted, were unfulfilling or quickly turned abusive, we may over-simplify the cause by blaming the trouble on repeatedly choosing the wrong partner.
-Perhaps a better partner may solve the relationship puzzle—but exclusively blaming a partner interferes with deeper personal examinations.
-Side-stepping responsibility protects the ego and avoids the discomfort of discovering flaws; we all have blemishes.
-Personal examination may irritate but honest self-discoveries and the subsequent improvements are the building bricks of improved connections—not simply taking a blind stab at another lover, desperately hoping the new relationship will turn out better than the last.
+If past relationships have not lasted, were unfulfilling or quickly turned abusive, we may over-simplify the cause by blaming the repeated failure on the choice of stupid partners.
+Perhaps, we muse, a better partner would solve the relationship puzzle.
+Maybe you are right but exclusively blaming the partner interferes with deeper examinations.
+Side-stepping responsibility protects the ego and avoids the discomfort of discovering personal flaws; we all have blemishes.
+Personal examination may irritate but honest explorations and subsequent improvements are the building bricks of healthier connections—avoiding the gamble of simply taking a blind stab at another lover, desperately hoping the new relationship will turn out better than the last.

-Courageously taking responsibility for flaws, exposing hidden characteristics, we must graciously accept imperfection as normal, lessoning the fear of rejection.
+To courageously take responsibility for flaws by exposing hidden elements, we must graciously accept imperfection as normal, lessening the driving fear of rejection.
 Only with willingness to know can we discover the good, bad and ugly—a little darkness lurks within all.
-We might find we quickly pass judgment, viciously defend wrongs, or quietly disconnect.
-We may discover failures to communicate, the keeping of secrets, or tendencies to emotionally erupt at the slightest surprises.
-All these small blemishes can be smoothed and artfully woven into intimate relationships when they are known and considered during interactions.
+We may discover that we quickly pass judgment, viciously defend wrongs, or quietly disconnect.
+We may discover failures to communicate, keeping protective secrets, or tendencies to emotionally erupt at the slightest surprises.
+Small blemishes can be smoothed and artfully woven into intimate relationships when they are known and considered during interactions.